EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 Quasiparticle Self-Consistent _GW_ (QS<i>GW</i>) is a special form of self-consistency within _GW_.
 Its advantages are briefly described in the [overview](/docs/code/gwoverview/).

 This tutorial carries out a QS<i>GW</i> calculation for Fe, a ferromagnet with a fairly large moment of 2.2<i>&mu;<sub>B</sub></i>.

-Self-consistency rather necessary in magnetic systems, because the magnetic moment is often not well described by 1-shot GW.
+Self-consistency rather necessary in magnetic systems, because the magnetic moment is not reliably described by 1-shot GW.

 ### _Self-consistent LDA calculation for Fe_